DiazRock/crawler-server/README.md

 - Unit and integration tests with pytest.
 - Monitoring using Prometheus and Grafana.
 - Dockerized setup for easy deployment.
+- Redis as a cache server for recurrent websites

 ## Installation